plotly/plotly.py/doc/python/graphing-multiple-chart-types.md

 *New in 5.12*

-In this example, we display individual data points with a grouped scatter chart and show averages using a grouped bar chart.
-We start by creating a bar chart with Plotly Express and then add scatter traces with the `add_trace()` method.
+In this example, we display individual data points with a grouped scatter chart and show averages using a grouped bar chart. `offsetgroup` links the bar trace for smoker with the scatter trace for smoker, and the bar trace for non-smoker with the scatter trace for non-smoker.
+If you deselect a trace using the legend, other traces maintain the position of the traces they are linked to.

 ```python
 import plotly.express as px